kubeflow/kubeflow/releasing.md

 ## Build TF Serving Images

-We build TF serving images using our E2E argo workflows.
+We build TF serving images using an argo workflow.

 Look at the [postsubmit dashboard](https://k8s-testgrid.appspot.com/sig-big-data#kubeflow-postsubmit) to find the latest green postsubmit.